 You can find all the restrictions on the official website to stop the spread of COVID-19 KORONASTOP.LT Just note that it takes sometime to update all the information in English after it is approved!

 Also, Vaccination started in Lithuania, the same as all over Europe.
-As of 2nd of March, 210179 people were vaccinated (7.92% of the whole populaton).
+As of 4th of May, 712738 people were vaccinated (25.5% of the whole populaton).
 The first people to get the vaccine are the ones working in the frontline with COVID-19 patients - doctors, nurses and volunteers.
-There is a plan to vaccinate all the medical staff, pharmacists, elderly people during the first quarter of 2021.
-The vaccination of others should start during the second and third quarters of 2021.
+However more and more people are getting the vaccine.

 Travelling to Lithuania